chapel-lang/chapel/doc/release/platforms/README.cray.rst

 Note that on XE and XK systems, which have Gemini networks, out of the above list only the 64-bit integer operations are done natively by the network hardware.
-32-bit integer and all floating point operations are done with remote forks inside the ugni communication layer, accelerated by Gemini hardware capabilities.
+32-bit integer and all floating point operations are done using implicit ``on`` statements inside the ugni communication layer, accelerated by Gemini hardware capabilities.

 On XC systems, which have Aries networks, all of the operations shown above are done natively by the network hardware.